stellaw1/portfolio-site/posts/blog/2021-01-01-december-reflection.md

 ---
-title: Final 2020 Reflection + 2021 aspirations
+title: The year of the pandemic
 date: '2021-01-01'
 ---